Are you looking for ways to grow your business?

-A CRM helps you to make sure that there are no leaks in your sales funnel.
+A CRM helps you ensure that there are no leaks in your sales funnel.
 All the leads that come into your system from any kind of lead source are accounted for.

-Most CRMs come with a lead management tool as well, which helps you to keep a check on your lead volume no matter how much it may be.
-As said before, instead of struggling to remember where and how your leads are coming in, a CRM gives you the option to easily manage and control these leads.
+Most CRMs come with a lead management tool as well, which helps you keep a check on your lead volume no matter how much it may be.
+As said before, instead of struggling to remember where and how your leads are coming in, a CRM gives you the option to manage and control these leads easily.